Vizzuality/trase/README.md

 `bundle exec rake db:remote:init`

 In case anything changes (e.g. table definitions), this can be re-initialized using:
-`bundle exec rake db:remote:init`
+`bundle exec rake db:remote:reinit`

 Foreign tables will be created in a schema configured as `TRASE_LOCAL_FDW_SCHEMA`.

-Because the server and user mappings definitions may contain sensitive information, I needed a way to remove them from the SQL dump.
+*Note to future self: Because the server and user mappings definitions may contain sensitive information, I needed a way to remove them from the SQL dump.
 I wasn't able to find a clean way to do it, so there is a monkey-patched version of `PostgreSQLDatabaseTasks.structure_dump` which removes those definitions from the dump.
-The idea is that after restoring from the dump, the `init` task needs to be run to establish the required objects for the import script.
+The idea is that after restoring from the dump, the `init` task needs to be run to establish the required objects for the import script.*

 ### Import script

 The importer script code is contained in `lib/api/v3/import/importer.rb`.
-The script goes over tables in a specific order, whereby each table is preceded by all the tables it depends on.
-Note for the future: for this to continue working as the database grows, cycles in the schema need to be avoided.
+The script goes over tables in a specific order, whereby each table is preceded by all the tables it depends on. *Note to future self*: for this to continue working as the database grows, cycles in the schema need to be avoided.

 Tables are processed differently depending on whether they are "blue" or "yellow".
-It can be easily recognised which is whych based on the subclass of the model: either `Api::V3::BlueTable` or `Api::V3::YellowTable`.
+It can be easily recognised which is which based on the subclass of the model: either `Api::V3::BlueTable` or `Api::V3::YellowTable`.

 In the first step all the tables are backed up, which means different things in case of blue and yellow tables.

 For the blue tables we store a mapping between the old `id` (from local table) and new `id` (from remote table).
-This is a temporary table with just two columns: `id` and `new_id`.
-Note for the future: the assumption here is that each of the blue tables has a unique numeric identifier called `id` in both the local and remote table.
-We assume those identifiers are not stable across data updates, which is why we create a mapping in this step.
-In order to match the local table to the remote table we use columns specified in `import_key`, which is a method that needs to be defined for each blue table.
+This is a temporary table with just two columns: `id` and `new_id`. *Note to future self: the assumption here is that each of the blue tables has a unique numeric identifier called `id` in both the local and remote table.
+We assume those identifiers are not stable across data updates, which is why we create a mapping in this step.* In order to match the local table to the remote table we use columns specified in `import_key`, which is a method that needs to be defined for each blue table.
 For example, the import key for the `countries` table contains only the `iso2` column (which has a unique constraint set) and so local and remote can be matched on this column.
 Sometimes the import key contains foreign keys, for example `contexts` has an `import_key` consisting of `country_id` and `commodity_id`; of course those are unstable foreign keys, so they cannot be used to match rows directly in the remote table; instead, we need to match using the id mapping of both `countries` and `commodities` tables.
 The script knows to do that based on the list of unstable foreign keys which are called `blue_foreign_keys` and detects if the `import_key` overlaps with `blue_foreign_keys`, requiring a lookup in the mapping.
 That mapping needs to be available at the time, which is why order of processing blue tables matters.

 For the yellow tables, we simply back up the entire table in a temporary table.